dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/typography/font-size.md

 # Font Size

+For details about what values Typographic elements do use, have a loot at the [Fonts & Typography](/quickguide-designer/fonts#typographic-elements) documentation.

 ## Default `font-size` **rem** table

 | Pixel | Type       | Rem          | Custom Property        | Info                            |